healthify/guides/protocol/database-scripting/README.md

 records.

-For `UPDATE`/`DELETE` operations, we would want to dump the data of all the records we will be interacting with into a "rescue table" (a table of the which we would keep for only around a week before deleting.
+For `UPDATE`/`DELETE` operations, we would want to dump the data of all the records we will be interacting with into a "rescue table" (a table of the data which we would keep for only around a week before deleting.
 Such a table would ideally live in a `rescue_table.*` DB schema).
 Our reversal script would then perform a COPY of the data from the rescue table into the original table (and a deletion of updated records in the case of an Update).
 Although an inferior option, it alternatively often suffices to dump the data into a csv in lieu of a rescue table.

+As with feature development, it may be valuable to write tests to ensure the the script yields desired behavior.
+Notably however, you may choose to move the assertions of your tests *into the script itself* as assertions that will trigger a transaction rollback if they fail.

 **Handling PHI**